cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 }
 ```

-The `$elemMatch` operator matches an array value if any of the elements in the array are matched by the argument to `$elemMatch`, then returns only the first match.
+The `$elemMatch` operator matches and returns all documents that contain an array field with at least one element matching the supplied query criteria.

 ### Condition Operators